 Play Apple Music radio in Music on Mac

-Apple Music radio features three world-class radio stations (Apple Music 1, Apple Music Hits, and Apple Music Country), as well as a collection of stations based on different genres.
-These stations provide a great way to explore and enjoy new music or keep up with your favorites.
+Apple Music radio features three world-class radio stations (Apple Music 1, Apple Music Hits and Apple Music Country), as well as a collection of stations based on different genres.
+These stations provide a great way to explore and enjoy new music or keep up with your favourites.

 Play a station

 In the Music app on your Mac, click Radio below Apple Music in the sidebar.